 “Memphis students deserve to have great teachers, and we believe great teachers deserve our fullest support,” said Terence Patterson, CEO of the Memphis Education Fund.
 “The Opportunity Culture initiative inside these schools will enable great teachers to expand their impact, support more students, and, importantly, get paid more for their critical work, all for the benefit of students.”

 The charter teams met jointly with Public Impact to plan and implement a cost-effective transition to the new model.
-All will use Multi-Classroom Leadership, though each charter school or charter management organization will create its own career ladder and design.
+All use Multi-Classroom Leadership, though each charter school or charter management organization created its own career ladder and design.

 - Compass Community Schools